plsuwu/plsuwu/src/docs/writeups/bleed_the_stack.md

 [1]    141503 IOT instruction (core dumped)  ./a.out
 ```

-Note that there are ways around this, but the simple approach of `%x` spam is no longer possible.
+Note that there are ways around these protections, but the methodology becomes more complex than sending a long string of format specifiers.